Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

 I am a first year Ph.D. student at MIT Economics.
 My main research focuses on Macroeconomics and Labor Economics.
 I also work on a broad array of topics which overlap with Public Economics and International Economics.
+Currently I am working on projects related to technology, inequality, and structural change.